EricssonResearch/spindump/Library.md

 The following is a detailed description of the library functionality.

+### API function spindump_analyze_initialize

+This function creates an object to represent an analyzer.
+It allocates memory as needed.
+It returns a non-NULL object pointer if the creation was successful, and NULL otherwise.

+The prototype:

+    struct spindump_analyze*
+    spindump_analyze_initialize(void);

+### API function spindump_analyze_uninitialize

+Destroy the analyzer resources and memory object.

+The prototype:

+    void
+    spindump_analyze_uninitialize(struct spindump_analyze* state);

+### API function spindump_analyze_registerhandler

+This function should be called to register a handler as discussed above.

+The prototype:

+    void
+    spindump_analyze_registerhandler(struct spindump_analyze* state,
+    				 spindump_analyze_event eventmask,
+    				 struct spindump_connection* connection,
+    				 spindump_analyze_handler handler,
+    				 void* handlerData);

+### API function spindump_analyze_unregisterhandler

+This function should be called to de-register a handler that was previously registered.

+The prototype:

+    void
+    spindump_analyze_unregisterhandler(struct spindump_analyze* state,
+    				   spindump_analyze_event eventmask,
+    				   struct spindump_connection* connection,
+    				   spindump_analyze_handler handler,
+    				   void* handlerData);

 ### Events

 The currently defined events that can be caught are:

     #define spindump_analyze_event_newconnection		             1